DinoChiesa/Apigee-CustomPolicy-EncryptedJWT/README.md

 This custom policy does not work with the PBES variants of JWA Encryption.

 For JWE, the custom policy works with Compact serialization for verification.

 For generation, the policy can generate a json-serialized JWE, but the restriction is: it supports only a single recipient.
+JWE generartion can use any string, InputStream, or byte array as the source of the payload to encrypt.

 Per the IETF RFC 7519, JWT are always compact serialized, and that is what this custom policy supports for encrypted JWT.